Bases of Precompact Coordinate Balls

 topological manifolds, we noted that second-countability is included in the

-definition primarily because of its downstream consequences — most
+definition primarily because of the consequences it later delivers.
+The

-importantly, the existence of partitions of unity, the device by which
+most important of these is the existence of partitions of unity, the device

-local constructions on coordinate charts are glued into global structures
+by which local constructions on coordinate charts are glued into global

-on the manifold.
-The intermediate step between second-countability and
+structures on the manifold.
+The intermediate step between

-partitions of unity is the topological property called paracompactness,
+second-countability and partitions of unity is the topological property

 The route from second-countability to paracompactness passes through every